AGIFOUNDATION/CyberButler/README.md

 ##	Abilities

-1. Summarize web page content and list the outline of the page content, conversation based on page content;
+1. Summarize web page content and list the outline of the page content, conversation based on page content and related web pates;
-2. Translate text (in progress);
-3. Automatically analyze user preferences and automatically obtain information that users might be interested in.
-4. Provide comprehensive responses based on the user's recent browsing history across different pages.
-5. Calculate page embedding vectors for subsequent multi-page association.
+2. Calculate page embedding vectors for subsequent multi-page association.
-6. Automatically generate text.
+3. Translate text (in progress);
+4. Multi AI Models.